Terms and conditions

 By registering for the Program and / or by obtaining access to Devices via the Program, you, on behalf the Business, agree to be bound by the following terms and conditions (the “Terms of Service”):

 - The Devices provided to the Business are provided free of charge, on an “as-is” basis, without warranties, express or implied, or representations as to accuracy, reliability, or functionality.
 Other than any warranty provided by the manufacturer, Communitech and the Distributors disclaim any and all representations, warranties and conditions, whether express, implied, written or oral, in relation to the Devices, including fitness for use for any particular purpose.

 - The Business acknowledges that Rapid Antigen Screening is not considered to be an effective, preventive measure for COVID-19 on its own, and does not replace public health strategies such as symptom screening, physical distancing and other requirements under applicable provincial guidelines and law, including pursuant to the Reopening Ontario (A Flexible Response to COVID-19) Act, 2021 (“ROA”), the Health Protection and Promotion Act (“HPPA”), the Occupational Health and Safety Act (“OHSA”), the Emergency Management and Civil Protection Act (“EMCPA”), or any other applicable legislation.

-- Availability of Devices is subject to distribution plans and mechanisms imposed by the federal and provincial governments, that are beyond Communitech’s or the Chambers’ The Communitech and the Chambers make no guarantees regarding the availability or volumes of Devices.
+- Availability of Devices is subject to distribution plans and mechanisms imposed by the federal and provincial governments, that are beyond Communitech’s or the Distributors’ The Communitech and the Distributors make no guarantees regarding the availability or volumes of Devices.

 The Business shall be SOLELY AND EXCLUSIVELY RESPONSIBLE for meeting all compliance requirements that govern private sector Rapid Antigen Screening under Ontario law, including: